 12 August 2020

-It was Dr Turkbeyler’s natural interest in maths and physics that guided her towards a degree in electrical engineering, but her journey into Artificial Intelligence really began after she won a NATO Science Scholarship and started her PhD at Imperial College, London.
+Dr Turkbeyler’s genuine interest in maths and physics guided her towards a degree in electrical engineering.
+Still, her journey into Artificial Intelligence began after she won a NATO Science Scholarship and started her PhD at Imperial College, London.

 “This was towards the end of the 90’s”, she says, “when several scientific theories and techniques converged into AI.”

-"They aren’t rules-based.
-They reason.
-Some even self-correct, learning from successes and failures.
+“They aren’t rules-based; some even self-correct, learning from successes and failures.
 In short, they use computer systems to simulate how human intelligence works.

-"AI can help make complex decisions at great speeds based on vast quantities of data, rather than human interpretation or instinct, which can be slow or flawed.
-They detect patterns, anomalies and threats and can produce predictive analyses to forecast what’s most likely to happen next and, therefore, what the best available option is likely to be.
-This is why they are so good for predictive maintenance and cyber security as well as scheduling and planning.
+“AI can help make complex decisions at incredible speeds based on vast quantities of data, rather than human interpretation or instinct, which can be slow or flawed.
+They detect patterns, anomalies and threats and can produce predictive analyses to forecast what’s most likely to happen next and, therefore, what the best available option is expected to be, which is why they are so good for predictive maintenance and cyber security, as well as scheduling and planning.

-"Given the amount of data that organisations now have access to, you can see why they want to understand it to make accurate analysis and predictions.
+“Given the data organisations now have access to, you can see why they want to understand it to make accurate analysis and predictions.
 And given its potential to save time and money, it’s clear why data has become so valuable.

 "It also explains why human-machine teaming has thrived, because at what point do we let a computer make the decisions and what happens if an algorithm gets it wrong?"

-After earning her PhD, Dr Turkbeyler started applying AI theories to solve real world problems.
-She worked in the field of computer vision, processing video footage by recognising images and detecting and tracking the movement of people.
+After earning her PhD, Dr Turkbeyler started applying AI theories to solve real-world problems.
+She worked in computer vision, processing video footage by recognising images and detecting and tracking the movement of people.